6

 • Pick up another sticky note, asking the same question relative to the top-most sticky note.
 If the new sticky note is more important, it goes on top, and the others move down.
 If it’s not more important, keep moving down and asking the question (Is this one more important or is that one?) relative to each sticky note until it’s appropriately placed based on its importance.

-When you’re done using this simple decision making model, you should have a fairly quick prioritization, getting you out of the decision making trap that everything is equally important.
-The technique works well either individually or with a group that’s trying to do decision making in a whole variety of situations.
+When you’re done using this simple decision making technique, you will have developed a quick prioritization.
+It will help you avoid the decision making trap where everything seems equally important.
+The This>That technique works well either individually or with a group that’s trying to do decision making in a whole variety of situations.
 So try it, or try it not…try it! - Mike Brown